strimzi/proposals/051-unidirectional-topic-operator.md

 By default we will use a [Kube finalizer](https://kubernetes.io/blog/2021/05/14/using-finalizers-to-control-deletion/) for deletion.
 This means that deletion via the kube REST API will first mark the resource as scheduled for deletion by setting the `metadata.delectionTimestamp`, allowing the operator to handle the deletion and then update the `KafkaTopic`, removing its `metadata.finalizer` so that the resource is actually removed from `etcd`.

-Without a finalizer then the following would be posible:
+Without a finalizer then the following would be possible:

 1. A topic in Kafka is managed by a `KafkaTopic`
 2. The operator stops (for any reason)